Third stimulus check: How soon might you receive a $1,400 check?

 A person's income is the chief determinant of whether they'll get a check, as well as the payment amount.

-Like the prior two stimulus checks, the payments would amount to $1,400 for a single person or $2,800 for a married couple filing jointly.
-But only individuals earning up to $75,000 would get the full payments, as would married couples with incomes up to $150,000.
+The payments would amount to $1,400 for a single person or $2,800 for a married couple filing jointly.
+Only individuals earning up to $75,000 would get the full payments, as would married couples with incomes up to $150,000.
 Payments would decline for incomes above those thresholds, phasing out above $100,000 for individuals and $200,000 for married couples.

 Some lawmakers have argued that the checks should be targeted to lower-income families, citing research that shows that higher-income families are rebounding from the pandemic's economic impact.
 But other research signals widespread financial pain throughout the nation, with the ranks of adults experiencing financial hardship last month little changed from December, according to Morning Consult economist John Leer.